04 - Cassandra

 }

-To deal with JSON, we use the json module which comes with the defalut libraries of a python interpreter installation.
+To deal with JSON, we use the json module which comes with the default libraries of a python interpreter installation.

 A basic Code snippet from the json module, which creates a json structure like the pictured above: